Bills and Giants trying to shake off NFL also-ran labels

 “I won’t panic, never panic,” Bettcher said.
 “I will not panic, nor will our players.”

-AP Sports Writer John Wawrow contributed to this report.
+AP Sports Writer John Wawrow in Orchard Park, New York, contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL